MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/rsat/rsat-trial-without-devops.md

 RSAT will continue to work exactly as it used to work when it was run in Normal mode.

 Trial mode isolates all test suites and cases under a single dedicated test plan that is named **Local Test Plan**.
 Currently, no exchange of test suites or cases between trial mode and Normal mode is supported.
 In other words, when RSAT is run in trial mode, it works without any type of integration with RSAT in Normal mode.
-However, in the RSAT 2.5 release, a new function that is planned will enable export and import of test suites together with cases.
-When this function is implemented, you will be able to transfer test suites and cases between the two RSAT modes.
-You will even be able to transfer them from one environment to another.

 ## Install RSAT in trial mode